Best Solana APIs for Developers in 2026

 - LaserStream gRPC for ultra-low latency data streaming

-Strengths: As a Solana-only provider, Helius is deeply optimized for the chain's specific needs.
+Strengths: As a Solana-only provider, Helius is optimized for the chain's specific needs.
 Their staked connections improve transaction landing rates.
 They offer one of the most comprehensive NFT APIs on Solana.

 Limitations: Helius focuses on RPC methods and primarily covers transactions with limited support for wallet data.
 Helius also does not support EVM chains at all.
 If your app serves users on Ethereum, Polygon, Arbitrum, or any other EVM chain, you need a second provider entirely.
-T

 Bitquery